Clean Code for IT Specialists: Clean Programming from the Start

 Benefits of Clean Code for IT Specialists

-- Better career prospects: Employers value developers who write maintainable code
+- Better career opportunities: Employers value developers who write maintainable code

-- More efficient teamwork: Clean code facilitates collaboration
+- More efficient teamwork: Clean code makes collaboration easier

-- Reduced debugging time: Fewer bugs and easier troubleshooting
+- Reduced debugging time: Fewer bugs and easier error finding

-- Easier maintenance: Changes and extensions are cheaper
+- Easier maintenance: Changes and extensions become cheaper

 - Better testability: Clean code is easier to test

-- Higher code quality: Fewer bugs and security issues
+- Higher code quality: Fewer bugs and security vulnerabilities

-Clean Code should be part of every IT apprenticeship.
-Unfortunately, more emphasis is often placed on working code rather than clean code.
-Tips:
+Clean Code should actually be part of every IT specialist training.
+Unfortunately, more emphasis is often placed on working code than on clean code.
+Here are some tips:

-- Practice Clean Code from the start: Develop good habits early
+- Practice Clean Code from the beginning: Get used to good practices early

-- Code reviews with colleagues: Let others evaluate your code
+- Code reviews with colleagues: Have others evaluate your code

-- Use tools: Leverage linters and code analysis tools
+- Use tools: Use linters and code analysis tools

 - Learn from open source: Study well-written code on GitHub

-- Teamwork: Others need to understand and extend your code
+- Teamwork: Others must understand and extend your code

-- Long-term projects: Code must remain maintainable over years
+- Long-term projects: Code must remain maintainable for years

-- Costs: Poor code is expensive to maintain
+- Costs: Bad code becomes expensive to maintain

 - Quality: Customers expect reliable software